glreno/rvkybard/README.md

 # Detailed setup instructions

 1. Start the Raspberry Pi Imager
     2. Choose Device: Raspberry Pi Zero
     3. Choose OS: Raspberry Pi OS (other), Raspberry Pi OS (Legacy, 32-bit) Lite
     4. Choose Storage: SDHC crd
     5. Next
-6. WOuld you like to apply OS customization settings?
+    6. Would you like to apply OS customization settings?
 EDIT SETTINGS
     7. Edit settings - GENERAL
     8. Set hostname: rvkybard.local
     9. Set username, password
     10. Configure wireless LAN
     11. Edit settings - SERVICES
     12. Enable SSH, use password auth
     13. Save
     14. Would you like to apply OS customization settings?
 YES
     15. All existing data on 'SDHC Card' will be erased.
 Are you sure you want to continue?
 YES
-16. tea break
+16. Tea break!
+    - Do not remove the SD card until the task is complete.
-17. Insert SD card into pi, plug pi into PC's USB port
+17. Insert the SD card into the Pi.
+Plug the Pi into PC's USB port
-18. tea break
+18. Tea break!
+    - It will take a while for the Pi to boot for the first time, and connect to the WiFi.
 19. ssh rvkybard.local
-20. Verify that the pi is up and running
+20. Verify that the Pi is up and running
-21. Download the deb file to the pi:
+21. Download the deb file to the Pi:
     - wget https://github.com/glreno/rvkybard/releases/download/Release_0.01/rvkybard_0.01.SNAPSHOT_all.deb
     - scp rvkybard_0.01.SNAPSHOT_all.deb loser@rvkybard.local:
+22. Install the deb file
-22. sudo apt install ./rvkybard_0.01.SNAPSHOT_all.deb
+    - sudo apt install ./rvkybard_0.01.SNAPSHOT_all.deb
-    (the ./ is important, it says to read the file!) and say Y to install it all.
+        - (the ./ is important, it says to read the file!)
+        - Say Y to install it rvkybard and all dependencies
-23. tea break
+23. Tea break!
+    - It needs time to download the JDK, Tomcat, etc.
+24. Reboot!
-24. Reboot! sudo /sbin/shutdown -r now
+    - sudo /sbin/shutdown -r now
+        - The reboot is necessary to install the USB device.
-24. tea break
+24. Tea break!
+    - It takes about a minute for the Pi to boot, Tomcat to start, and the webapp to deploy.
+25. Test
     25. Open a window to type in
     26. On your phone, go to http://rvkybard.local:6502
     27. Pick a keyboard
     28. Type something
+30. Shut it down
-29. ssh rvkybard.local
+    1. ssh rvkybard.local
-30. Shut it down: sudo /sbin/shutdown -h now
+    2. sudo /sbin/shutdown -h now
 31. You can now connect the Pi to any device that can use a USB keyboard.
 # What about something other than a Raspberry Pi?